vindarel/cl-str/README.md

     ;; "foo+bar+baz"

-#### replace-using `(plist s)`
+#### replace-using `(replacement-list s)`

-Replace all associations given by pairs in a plist and return a new string.
+Replace all associations given by pairs in a replacement-list and return a new string.

-The plist is a list alternating a string to replace (case sensitive) and its replacement.
+The replacement-list is a list alternating a string to replace (case sensitive) and its replacement.

 Example: